ryumatsuura/ryumatsuura.github.io/index.md

 ---

 <p>
 I am a sixth-year economics PhD student at Northwestern University.
-I will be on the 2024-25 job market.
+I will be on the 2024-25 non-academic job market.
 My research interest lies at the intersection of development economics and political economy.
 </p>

 <p>